ABC Organic Gardener Magazine latest issue magazine cover.

 There are three types available in nurseries, including my favourite, river mint (Mentha australis), although this name is misleading as it doesn’t need a lot of water to thrive.
 It’s an adaptable plant that loves growing between other plants in the garden, and on verge gardens.
 I don’t find it a reliable pot plant, but if potting, use a wide pot and give it lots more watering.
 Cut back deciduous branches in winter by half, rather than to ground level.
 Also look for bush mint (M. satureioides) and native peppermint (M. diemenica).

 Uses: Fresh or dried leaves make a delightful hot or cold tea, great for soothing headaches.
-The soft leaves can be added to salsas, salads and fruit salads, just before serving.
+The soft leaves are a great addition to salsas, salads and fruit salads, just before serving.

 Buying: Your local indigenous nursery; sometimes available online.